Train to Teach

 Step 4 - Interviews

-- Reply promptly to any emails/calls from schools inviting you to interview.
+• Please reply promptly to any emails / calls from schools inviting you to interview.

 Step 5 - Decisions

-- If you accept an offer from us, we will invite you to our ‘boot camp’ in the summer term to prepare you for the start of your course.
+• If you accept an offer from us, we will invite you to our pre-course induction in the summer term to prepare you for the start of your course.
+Attendance is not compulsory although feedback from trainees who do attend is always very positive as they say it helps to settle any pre-course nerves.

 Step 6 - Conditions of Offer

-- Conditions of your offer may also include spending a week or longer in your host school before starting your training (school experience), or undertaking a subject knowledge enhancement (SKE) course.
+• At Secondary, your conditional offer may involve undertaking a subject knowledge enhancement (SKE) course.
 These vary in length from 8 to 28 weeks depending on your level of subject knowledge.
-It’s worth taking into account the duration of SKEs at the point of application.
+SKEs are discussed at the interview stage.

 Step 7 - Teacher training begins!

-Please click on the image below to search through our courses:
+Please click on the image above to search through our courses.